SFTtech/nyan/doc/nyan.md

 **nyanc** can compile a .nyan file to a .h and .cpp file, this just creates a new nyan type the same way the primitive types from above are defined.

-Members can then be acessed directly from c++.
+Members can then be acessed directly from C++.

+The only problem still unsolved with `nyanc` is:

+If a "non-optimized" *NyanObject* has multiple parents where some of them were "optimized" and made into native code by `nyanc`, we can't select which of the C++ objects to instanciate for it.
+And we can't create the combined "optimized" object as the *NyanObject* appeared at runtime.

+Nevertheless, `nyanc` is just an optimization, and has therefore no priority until we need it.

 ## openage specific "standard library"